TheTurkeyChicken/JCJ/homework.md

 # 08/29/2021:

+## Justin:

+Try different things with making the website more professional.
+For example, add comment section etc..

 ## Chris:

 Book a meeting for all mom's, to inform them that the company to be registered will cost ~$430.